aazaff/startLearn.R/intermediateConcepts.md

 [1] 20
 ````

 There are a few things you should notice about the above example.
-First, notice that we used curly brackets **{ }** to tell R what expressions it should peform - i.e., Start + 1 - while the condition - i.e., Start != 20 - was **FALSE**.
+First, notice that we used curly brackets **{ }** to tell R what expressions it should peform - i.e., Start + 1 - while the condition - i.e., Start != 20 - is **FALSE**.
 These curly brackets are very important and if you are writing a long function with many steps, you might forget to put the brackets in at the right places.

 For this reason, whenever we use an opening curly bracket **{** we tab the start of each successive line until we reach the final closing **}** bracket.
 This makes it easier to remember and check if we put the curly bracket in the correct place.